 I have recently presented a short history of Kombucha during the Virtual Kombucha Summit that took place in November, 2020.
 Since, I only had a limited time frame to do that, I have decided to expand on this topic, in this, and in the upcoming posts.

 It is not an easy topic to research, as the available sources of information, are scarce, especially when it comes to times before 1913.

-Another thing that makes it quite difficult is the fact that the word "Kombucha" is relatively new & that all the countries that are historically connected to Kombucha (like China, Korea, Russia or even Japan), have used different names for what we know today as Kombucha.
+Another thing that makes it quite difficult, is the fact that the word "Kombucha" is relatively new, and that all the countries that are historically connected to Kombucha (like China, Korea, Russia, or even Japan), have used different names for what we know today, as Kombucha.

-When we look at the ingredients of "basic" or "original", namely tea & sugar, we generally think of China as the origin of Kombucha, as China is the home of tea.
+When we look at the ingredients of "basic" or "original" Kombucha, namely tea and sugar, we generally think of China as the origin of Kombucha, as China is the home of tea.

-But when we look at different names for Kombucha, we can not exclude the fact that maybe some of those names described something else than Kombucha.
+But when we look at different names for Kombucha, we can not exclude the fact that, maybe some of those names described something else, than Kombucha.

 In Wikipedia you can find this particular statement:

 "The etymology of kombucha is uncertain; however, it is speculated that it is a misapplied loanword from Japanese.
 It has been hypothesized that English speakers mistook the Japanese word kombucha to mean fermented tea, when in fact, fermented tea in Japanese is called kōcha kinoko (紅茶キノコ, "red tea mushroom")."